Dennis Dixon: Baseball career

-Professional Football career
+Professional career

 Pittsburgh Steelers

-In the 2008 NFL Draft, Dixon was taken in the fifth round with the 156th overall pick by the Pittsburgh Steelers.
+In the 2008 NFL draft, Dixon was taken in the fifth round with the 156th overall pick by the Pittsburgh Steelers.
 It was speculated that he could be used in the manner that the Steelers used Antwaan Randle El, who was a college quarterback that turned into an NFL wide receiver.

 Dixon passed for a combined 12-for-24 in passing attempts in two 2008 preseason games, in addition, he ran for a 47-yard touchdown against the Buffalo Bills.
 On December 28, 2008, Dixon completed his first official NFL pass to Hines Ward, of which the reception was Ward's 800th of his career.

-Dixon made his first career start on November 29, 2009 against the Baltimore Ravens after injuries suffered by Roethlisberger and Charlie Batch a week earlier moved him up the depth chart.
-In the game, the Steelers went on to lose 20-17 in overtime.
+Dixon made his first career start on November 29, 2009, against the Baltimore Ravens after injuries suffered by Roethlisberger and Charlie Batch a week earlier moved him up the depth chart.
+In the game, the Steelers went on to lose 20–17 in overtime.
 Dixon finished 12-of-26 for 145 yards with one touchdown and one interception.
 In addition, he ran for 27 yards on three carries, including one run for a touchdown.
 However, his one interception was in the overtime period, allowing the Baltimore Ravens to kick a field goal for the winning score.

 Dixon wore the #2 during his first two seasons with the Steelers, but after the trade of Santonio Holmes, Dixon took #10, his college number.

 With Roethlisberger being suspended for four games to start the 2010 season, Byron Leftwich was named the Steelers' starter.
 Even though Dixon threw two interceptions in his only preseason start, a serious knee injury to Leftwich during the preseason finale led to Dixon being named the opening day starter.
 After winning against the Atlanta Falcons in Week 1, Dixon tore his meniscus while playing against the Tennessee Titans the following week in what would be the final game of his career.
 He was put on Injured Reserve on October 13.